Space requirement - medium size rooms , festival settings, conference venues.

-Length - 2 hours
+Length - 1 to 2 hours

 While doing an art activity with friends, I came to the story stick process organically.
 Since then, I have shared the experience through a variety of workshops with individuals and groups, always keeping the core intention: to explore our personal life story.